Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

     <i>Output of nebari init guided-init command</i>
 </p>

-As we can see it's more like a survey that asks end-users to fill out the details for generating the `nebari-config.yaml` file.
-To create this questionnaire, We have used the [questionary library](https://github.com/tmbo/questionary).
+This guided initialization wizard (equivalent to using `nebari init` with the appropriate flags) generates the all important `nebari-config.yaml` file.
+To help us generate this questionnaire, we used a package called [questionary](https://github.com/tmbo/questionary).

-After generating the `nebari-config.yaml`, it's time to validate and render it respectively.
-First we will see the `help` command output for the validate to see all the options and requirements available for it.
+After generating the `nebari-config.yaml`, it's time to validate and render the Terraform scripts.
+To inspect how to use the validate and render commands, let's have a look at their respective `--help` commands.

 ```bash
   `nebari validate --help && nebari render --help`